d-krupke/cpsat-primer/README.md

 If you want to print the status, you can use `solver.StatusName(status)`.

-We can not only limit the runtime but also tell CP-SAT, we are satisfied with a solution within a specific, proveable quality range.
+We can not only limit the runtime but also tell CP-SAT, we are satisfied with a solution within a specific, provable quality range.
 For this, we can set the parameters `absolute_gap_limit` and `relative_gap_limit`.
-The absolut limit tells CP-SAT to stop as soon as the solution is at most a specific value apart to the bound, the relative limit is relative to the bound.
+The absolute limit tells CP-SAT to stop as soon as the solution is at most a specific value apart to the bound, the relative limit is relative to the bound.
 More specific, CP-SAT will stop as soon as the objective value (O) is within relative ratio
 $abs(O - B) / max(1, abs(O))$ of the bound (B).